KDE/documentation-kstars-docs-kde-org/user_manual/fits-viewer-livestacker.rst

     A basic Unsharp Mask sharpening algorithm is used.

     -  Sharpen Amount: The amount of sharpening to apply.
-Higher values denoise more.
+Higher values sharpen more.
        Set to 0 to disable sharpening.

     -  Sharpen Kernel.
 The size of the kernel used for sharpening in pixels (usually